Welcome to the Canadian Health Services and Policy Research Alliance

 Training Modernization Working Group

-Pan-Canadian Strategy for Training Modernization
+Pan-Canadian Strategy for Health Services and Policy Research Training Modernization (2015)

-The Health System Impact Fellowship
+The Health System Impact Fellowship (2016 to present)

-Read about how the Health System Impact Fellowship program harnesses the power of research for better health system decisions, performance and impacts in this infographic (or access the French infographic here).
+• Read about how the Health System Impact Fellowship program harnesses the power of research for better health system decisions, performance and impacts in this infographic (or access the French infographic here).

-National Cohort Training Program
+Health System Impact National Cohort Training Program

+Starting in 2017, IHSPR held annual cohort retreats and quarterly training sessions to provide enhanced training and networking opportunities for fellows, mentors and alum in areas aligned to the enriched core competency framework.
+In 2020, IHSPR collaborated with CHSPRA to start the HSI Fellowship community of practice.
 These efforts to build a strong national cohort of engaged fellows has led to numerous collaborative publications and efforts to consider the value of the program including:

 Impact Narratives